garybgenett/garybgenett.net/projects/gary-os/index.md

 The "shmem" subsystem in the Linux kernel is what manages the "tmpfs" infrastructure used for in-memory filesystems, including initramfs.
 Initial creation of the shmem filesystem reserves half of the available memory.
 On a 4GB system, this is not enough room for GaryOS to boot.
-In the [early history of the "gentoo/\_release" script], there was a minor hack to the kernel source to make this work the way that was needed.
+In the early history of the "[gentoo/\_release]" script, there was a minor hack to the kernel source to make this work the way that was needed.
 For the completion of the [v4.0] release, this was formalized as a kernel patch which also added a configuration option and a boot parameter.
 This was submitted to the Linux "mm" development team in the following mailing list threads:

   * [Initial complete patch] -- [shmem-add-shmem_size-option-set-filesystem-size.v5.4-rc2.patch]
   * [Secondary patch, configuration option only] -- [shmem-add-shmem_size-option-for-full-filesystem.v5.4-rc2.patch]